MFR6340/theenglishextension.org/young-world-2/Unit-1: Five Senses.md

 <img src="https://imgur.com/NJxodvq.png" width="25%" />

 The story of the life of Louis Braille and how he lost his eye sight and how his frustration at being unable to read ultimately motivated him to develop a raised alphabet.
 Suitable for reluctant readers.
-(Lexile 590L)
+(Lexile 590L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Six-Dots-Story-Young-Louis-Braille-Jen-Bryant/9780449813379?ref=grid-view&qid=1665672398249&sr=1-1#" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1039441269" rel="nofollow">Buy on Orell Füssli</a>